kdoore/cs1335-gitbook-S16/paddle_object.md

 The other methods and constructors are basically just like the Ball object, where we have paddle position coordinates: x,y and paddle dimensions pWidth, pHeight.
 We also have a speed variable that controls how fast the paddle moves.

 ###KeyPressed boolean
-If we wanted to allow the user the ability to continue moving the paddle by holding the arrow keys down, we'd want to use the KeyPressed boolean variable to check within the draw loop for each frame of execution if one of the arrow keys is being pressed.
-We can still use the Paddle class event handlers, however we'd move our Key tests and execution of eventHandlers so they are called from the draw loop.
+If we wanted to provide the user with the ability to continually move the paddle by holding the arrow keys down, we'd want to use the `keyPressed` boolean variable to check within the draw loop for each frame of execution if one of the arrow keys is being pressed.
+We can still use the Paddle class event handlers, however we need to move our keyPressed tests and execution of eventHandlers to the draw loop.
 This could provide smoother game-play.

-Can you write a function that can be called if (KeyPressed ==true)?
+Can you write a function that can be called if (keyPressed == true)?

 void PaddleKeyPressHandler()